shaofeihuang/ASTRAL/README.md

 - Generate AutomationML (.aml) files following custom specifications and example references
 - Download generated outputs (explanations, models, trees, assessments, AML files) for offline use or reporting
 - Clean, multi-tab interactive UI guiding through the decision support workflow
-- Support for multiple LLM providers (OpenAI, Anthropic, Mistral)
+- Support for multiple LLM providers (OpenAI, Anthropic, Mistral, and more in the future)
 - Bayesian network modeling for probabilistic risk analysis
 - JSON-structured outputs for easy integration with other tools